 Don't Let an Insurance Company Delay or Discount Your Claim

 Is your insurance company giving you the run-around?
 Not returning your calls?
 Asking you for records that have nothing to do with your claim?
 They often do this because they are trying to find a way to not pay your claim.
-If you have been injured or your property damaged as a result of an accident or storm and it feels like the insurance company is trying to point the finger at you or is just not on your side, here is what you need to know and do:
+As experienced insurance attorneys who have been representing policyholders only, never insurance companies, for decades, we know the games insurance companies typically play.
+From our many years helping homeowners with their property damage and hurricane claims, as far back as Hurricane Opal in 1995 to the more recent Hurricane Michael in 2018, Hurricane Sally in 2020, and Hurricane Ian in 2022, we know the steps you need to take to best protect your insurance claim and your right to recover in full.
+If you have been injured or your property damaged as a result of an accident or storm like Hurricane Sally and it feels like the insurance company is trying to point the finger at you or is just not on your side, here is what you need to know and do:

 When Filing an Insurance Claim Be Sure To: